The Corporate Tax Planning Law Review: Switzerland

 Rather than paying withholding tax, companies can request permission to use the simplified notification procedure (withholding tax relief) for intra-group distributions to Swiss parent companies or to parent companies resident in a DTT country.

-This new system would only apply to bonds (including structured products and collective capital investments) and not to dividends or interest on customer bank balances.
+This new system would apply only to bonds (including structured products and collective capital investments) and not to dividends or interest on customer bank balances.

 iii Third-party transactions